Accessible Content E-Portal Pilot Project

 Building on the expertise and hands-on experience of Ontario Universities to provide accessible textual resources, the ACE Pilot Project will continue foster a collaborative approach to exploring the necessary mechanisms to establish a service to support all of Ontario’s twenty-one Universities.

-Find out what the ACE Pilot Project has already achieved in Issue 9 of the OCUL Quarterly.
+Find out about the ACE Pilot Project achievements in Issue 9 of the OCUL Quarterly.

 Find out more